fatemafaria142/Evaluating-Generated-Recipes-Against-Reference-Recipes/README.md

-# Recipe Generation with GPT-2 and Evaluation Metrics
+# Recipe Generation with GPT and GPT-2 Medium and Evaluation Metrics

-This repository contains code and resources for generating recipes using GPT-2 and evaluating the generated recipes against reference recipes.
+This repository contains code and resources for generating recipes using both the GPT and GPT-2 Medium models and evaluating the generated recipes against reference recipes.
 It includes code for model training, evaluation, and calculating various evaluation metrics.

 ## Dataset
-The dataset used for this project is sourced from the [Recipe NLG Dataset](https://huggingface.co/datasets/recipe_nlg).
-It contains a collection of recipes suitable for training language models.
+The dataset used for this project is sourced from the Recipe NLG Dataset, comprising a collection of recipes suitable for training language models.

-## Model
+## Models
+Two models have been utilized for recipe generation:

-The GPT-2 model from the Hugging Face Transformers library was utilized for recipe generation.
-GPT-2 is a powerful language model capable of generating coherent text based on provided prompts.
+- **GPT**: The GPT model from the Hugging Face Transformers library.
+You can access the GPT model via this [link](https://huggingface.co/gpt2).
+- **GPT-2 Medium**: An intermediate-sized variant of the GPT-2 model.
+The GPT-2 Medium model from the Hugging Face model hub is accessible through this [link](https://huggingface.co/gpt2-medium).

 ## Evaluation Metrics
-The following evaluation metrics were calculated for assessing the quality of the generated recipes:
+The quality and accuracy of the generated recipes were assessed using various evaluation metrics:

 - Character Error Rate (CER)
 - Word Error Rate (WER)
 - Exact Match (EM)